Other-People-UCSD/Pink-Currents/_posts/2020-04-06-at-the-sink.md

 My mother stands now at the sink, washing the dishes,<br>That I used just minutes before.<br>And her hands go washing, washing,<br>As she stares at her reflection in the window

-And sees all those dreams fly away, just like jungle birds<br>The color of the rainbow.
+And sees all those dreams fly away,<br>Just like jungle birds<br>The color of the rainbow.